 Also in Mirai DX, the PV for "Matryoshka" features some creepy parts such as X-ray photos showing blood spreading through a person's lungs and wrists, a moment where a butterfly's wing is being cut off with a pair of scissors, and black-and-white pictures of the Nendoroid characters, each sporting a Slasher Smile, splattered with paint that makes it look like they are covered in blood.

 Project Diva F 2nd is full of it, from English lyrics for all but one of the songs on the localized version to the return of some of the most famous (and infamous) songs and costumes from the PSP games.

 Project Diva has been on a handheld and the PS3 ever since it was first released.
 When the series migrated to the PS4, with Project Diva X, however, it stayed true to its roots, and it's fanbase, by announcing it will be releasing first on Playstation Vita.

-Averted for the US release of X, which will be released on Vita and PS4 simultaneously.
+Averted for the US release of X, which was released on Vita and PS4 simultaneously.

 Project Diva Future Tone is a complete version of the arcade game as of mid-February 2016, missing only Ageage Again and it's associated module, which released in the last week of that month, with a grading system and other features that would be impossible on any other release.

 Play the Game, Skip the Story: Pretty much no one plays X for the included story mode, which gets a lot of focus as being one of the game's highlights.
-Players who imported the game but are unable to read anything are thus subjected to cutscene padding interspersed between songs in Live Quest.
+Players who imported the game but are unable to read anything are thus subjected to cutscene padding interspersed between songs during cloud and event requests.
+Some players who didn't import it also ended up skipping it, due to it ending up being an Excuse Plot.

 Scrappy Level: "Glasses," "Nyanyanyanyanyanyanya!" and "Stay With Me" are among the most-disliked songs in F.